regulating/U16A02-Calculator/README.md

 ## File Structure
 - `calculator.py` - Main program file containing the source code.
 - `README.md` - This file explains the project.
+- `Assets/showcase.gif` - A visual demonstration of the calculator app in action.

 ---